 Recently awarded UNESCO World Heritage status (for its Fortress and Hevsel Gardens Cultural Landscape), the crossroads city of Diyarbakir is the cultural heartland of Kurdish identity.
 The city’s sights are interesting but not mind-blowing.
 What really makes Diyarbakir so special are the Kurds themselves.
 Proud of their heritage, courteous and friendly, the people of Diyarbakir will go out of their way to ensure you have a warm welcome in their city.

 With its location on the mighty Tigris River, Hasankeyf is an extremely picturesque town.
-This may not be the case for much longer though as the Turkish Government is building a controversial hydroelectric dam that could see the town disappear under water in the not so distant future.
-For the time being however, Hasankeyf, with its honey-coloured buildings, ancient mausoleums, and superb riverside setting, is an absolute gem and yet another destination that should not be missed.
+This may not be the case for much longer though as the Turkish Government is building a controversial hydroelectric dam that could see the town disappear under the water in the not so distant future.
+For the time being, however, Hasankeyf, with its honey-coloured buildings, ancient mausoleums, and superb riverside setting, is an absolute gem and yet another destination that should not be missed.

 Hosap (near Van)